BerndiVader/MythicSkriptAddon/readme.md

 ### toptarget of activemob %activemob%
 Get the entity instance of the activemobs target, or the topthreatholder if the activemob has a threadtable: set {_target} to toptarget of {_am}

+### get threattable of activemob %activemob%
+Returns a list with all entities of the activemobs threattable

+### get threatvalue of %entity% from activemob %activemob%
+Returns the threat value as number for entity out of activemobs threattable NOTE: entity have to be a threat of activemob

 ### uuid of activemob %activemob%
 Returns a string with the uuid of the activemob: set {_uuid} to uuid of {_am}